OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 How does one obtain a replacement mold license if it was lost or stolen?

-If a mold license is lost or stolen prior to its expiration, the licensee may request a replacement.
-The licensee should submit a letter to the Department which includes the licensee’s name, DMV ID number, address, and an explanation of the loss.
-The letter should be sent to the address below.
-No fee is required for replacement licenses.
+If a mold license is lost or stolen before its expiration, the licensee may request a replacement.
+The licensee should submit a letter to the Department stating the licensee’s name, DMV ID number, address, and explanation of the loss.

 NYS Department of Labor